tobiasrordorf/SRT-to-CSV-and-audio-split/README.md

-# SRT-to-CSV-and-audio-split
+# Split audio according to information in srt-file.

-To be able to train DeepSpeech, audio-files should not be longer than 10s.
+To be able to train the speech-recognition engine <a href='https://github.com/mozilla/DeepSpeech'> DeepSpeech</a>, audio-files should not be longer than 10s.
-Therefore, this repo offers the possibility to easily splice audio files and prepare corresponding transcript files.
+Therefore, this repo offers the possibility to easily split audio files based on the subtitle-info in srt-files and prepare corresponding transcript files.
-Split long audio files based on subtitle-info in SRT File (Transcript saved in CSV)

 **Table of Contents**